 The lack of confidence in this hard-hitting ‘little island’, is the attitude of Little Britain, not of Great Britain.

 And the funny thing is, the anti-independence pro-EU faction are the ones most likely to accuse the pro-independence anti-EU side of being Little Englanders.
-Do you not get the irony at all?
+Do you not get the irony of it at all?

-This piece does not discuss the consequences effects of EU-independence (which I maintain are positive).
+This piece does not discuss the consequences effects of independence from the EU (which I maintain are positive).
 It is deliberate because I am addressing the negative attitudes of those wanting to Remain.

 I don’t believe I have all the answers.
 But evidence indicates that the fear of leaving the EU is irrational and unnatural.
 If the country votes to Leave, I will celebrate.
 If the consequences of leaving proves to be more detrimental than what we had before, I will apologise and admit I am wrong.
 But if the consequences of leaving proves to be beneficial, I will rub it in the faces of those who disagreed with me.
 I’m only kidding.
 I shan’t do that because then I will be pleased at the better future you enjoy.